trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/techniques/01-coverage/index.md

 ###### CMake-based project {#cmake-based-project}

-Let’s assume we fuzzed the CMake project with [libFuzzer](#cmake-based-project) and [AFL++](#cmake-based-project) and now want to adjust it to generate coverage.
+Let's assume we fuzzed the CMake project with [libFuzzer](#cmake-based-project) and [AFL++](#cmake-based-project) and now want to adjust it to generate coverage.
 The following figure shows a CMakeLists file that defines an executable called buggy_program.
 Alongside the main binary, a fuzzing binary is defined.
 Additionally, a binary that can execute existing fuzz test cases is added.

 {{< customFigure "CMakeLists file for an example project" >}}